albertorusso90/MarvelComics/README.md

 This Android application is developed using the MVVM design pattern and implements clean architecture principles.
 It utilizes various libraries and frameworks including Dagger-Hilt, Coroutines, Retrofit, Jetpack Compose, and Coil.

 ## Getting Started
+You will need to get a public and private key from here https://developer.marvel.com/documentation/getting_started

 To run this application locally, you need to define the following keys in your local.properties file:

 ```